OpenLiberty/ci.maven/README.md

 ```
 ## Archetypes

+By default, all archetypes that specify a Liberty runtime use the latest version of the Open Liberty runtime.
+You can use a different runtime by setting the `runtimeGroupId` and `runtimeArtifactId`.
+For example, you can use `wlp-webProfile7` by setting `-DruntimeGroupId=com.ibm.websphere.appserver.runtime` and `-DruntimeArtifactId=wlp-webProfile7`.

+The runtime version can also be set dynamically.
+For example, you can specify version `18.0.0.1` of the runtime by setting `-DruntimeVersion=18.0.0.1`.

+Finally, the default `liberty-maven-plugin` version is set to be the latest version of the plugin.
+To specify a different version of the plugin, use the `libertyPluginVersion` parameter.
+For example, you could set `-DlibertyPluginVersion=2.2`.

 ### liberty-plugin-archetype

-`liberty-plugin-archetype` is used to generate a basic multi-module project that builds a simple web application then deploys and tests it on a Liberty server.
+The `liberty-plugin-archetype` is used to generate a basic multi-module project that builds a simple web application then deploys and tests it on a Liberty server.
 It also creates a Liberty server package that includes the application.

 #### Usage

     mvn archetype:generate \
         -DarchetypeGroupId=net.wasdev.wlp.maven \
         -DarchetypeArtifactId=liberty-plugin-archetype \
-        -DarchetypeVersion=2.1.2 \
+        -DarchetypeVersion=2.2 \
-        -DwlpPluginVersion=2.1.2 \
+        -DlibertyPluginVersion=2.2 \
         -DgroupId=test \
         -DartifactId=test \
         -Dversion=1.0-SNAPSHOT

 ### liberty-archetype-mp

-`liberty-archetype-mp` is used to generate a basic single-module project that builds a simple MicroProfile application then deploys and tests on a Liberty server.
+The `liberty-archetype-mp` is used to generate a basic single-module project that builds a simple MicroProfile application then deploys and tests on a Liberty server.
 It also creates a minified, runnable Liberty server package that includes the application.
 The generated project includes [`liberty-maven-app-parent`](docs/parent-pom.md) parent pom that binds `liberty-maven-plugin` goals to the Maven default build lifecycle.

 #### Usage

     mvn archetype:generate \
         -DarchetypeGroupId=net.wasdev.wlp.maven \
         -DarchetypeArtifactId=liberty-archetype-mp \
-        -DarchetypeVersion=2.1.3 \
+        -DarchetypeVersion=2.3-SNAPSHOT \
         -DgroupId=test \
         -DartifactId=test \
         -Dversion=1.0-SNAPSHOT

-By default, the runtime used is the WebSphere Liberty MicroProfile package.
-To change to use Open Liberty, you can set `-DlibertyGroupId=io.openliberty` and `-DlibertyArtifactId=openliberty-runtime`.
-For example:

-    mvn archetype:generate \
-        -DarchetypeGroupId=net.wasdev.wlp.maven \
-        -DarchetypeArtifactId=liberty-archetype-mp \
-        -DarchetypeVersion=2.1.3 \
-        -DgroupId=test \
-        -DartifactId=test \
-        -DlibertyGroupId=io.openliberty \
-        -DlibertyArtifactId=openliberty-runtime \
-        -Dversion=1.0-SNAPSHOT

-By default, the `liberty-maven-plugin` version is set the same as the `liberty-archetype-mp` archetype version used.
-To specify a different version of the plugin, use the `wlpPluginVersion` parameter.
-For example, you could set `-DwlpPluginVersion=2.1`.
+For this archetype, you might want to use the `wlp-microprofile1` runtime.
+You can specify this by setting `-DruntimeGroupId=com.ibm.websphere.appserver.runtime` and `-DruntimeArtifactId=wlp-microprofile1`.

 ### liberty-archetype-webapp

-`liberty-archetype-webapp` is used to generate a basic single-module project that builds a simple web application then deploys and tests on a Liberty server.
+The `liberty-archetype-webapp` is used to generate a basic single-module project that builds a simple web application then deploys and tests on a Liberty server.
 It also creates a minified, runnable Liberty server package that includes the application.
-The generated project includes [`liberty-maven-app-parent`](docs/parent-pom.md) parent pom that binds `liberty-maven-plugin` goals to the Maven default build lifecycle.
+The generated project includes the [`liberty-maven-app-parent`](docs/parent-pom.md) parent pom that binds `liberty-maven-plugin` goals to the Maven default build lifecycle.

 #### Usage

     mvn archetype:generate \
         -DarchetypeGroupId=net.wasdev.wlp.maven \
         -DarchetypeArtifactId=liberty-archetype-webapp \
-        -DarchetypeVersion=2.1.2 \
+        -DarchetypeVersion=2.2 \
         -DgroupId=test \
         -DartifactId=test \
         -Dversion=1.0-SNAPSHOT

-By default, the `liberty-maven-plugin` version is set the same as the `liberty-archetype-webapp` archetype version used.
-To specify a different version of the plugin, use the `wlpPluginVersion` parameter.
-For example, you could set `-DwlpPluginVersion=2.1`.

 ### liberty-archetype-ear

-`liberty-archetype-ear` is used to generate a multi-module project that includes an EJB module, a web application module and an EAR module.
+The `liberty-archetype-ear` is used to generate a multi-module project that includes an EJB module, a web application module and an EAR module.
 In the EAR module, it packages the application in a Java EE 7 Enterprise Archive then deploys and tests on a Liberty server.
 It also creates a minified, runnable Liberty server package that includes the application EAR file.
 The generated project includes [`liberty-maven-app-parent`](docs/parent-pom.md) parent pom that binds `liberty-maven-plugin` goals to the Maven default build lifecycle.

 #### Usage

     mvn archetype:generate \
         -DarchetypeGroupId=net.wasdev.wlp.maven \
         -DarchetypeArtifactId=liberty-archetype-ear \
-        -DarchetypeVersion=2.1.2 \
+        -DarchetypeVersion=2.2 \
         -DgroupId=test \
         -DartifactId=test \
         -Dversion=1.0-SNAPSHOT

-By default, the `liberty-maven-plugin` version is set the same as the `liberty-archetype-ear` archetype version used.
-To specify a different version of the plugin, use the `wlpPluginVersion` parameter.
-For example, you could set `-DwlpPluginVersion=2.1`.
+### Using Archetype Snapshots

 If you are using a snapshot version of `liberty-archetype-webapp` or `liberty-archetype-ear`, then you will also need to add the following archetype repository to `${user.home}/.m2/settings.xml`: